Other Youth Topics

 Runaway & Homeless Youth Program

 This program provides a variety of services to runaway and homeless youth, including but not limited to street outreach, emergency shelters, and long-term maternity group homes for pregnant and parenting youth.
-This webpage offers information on the program initiatives, specific services that are included within each program area, and provides additional related resources for runaway and homeless youth across the nation.
+This webpage offers information on the program initiatives, offers specific services included within each program area, and provides additional related resources for runaway and homeless youth across the nation.

 Concept of Trauma and Guidance for a Trauma-Informed Approach (PDF, 27 pages)